-Next to the table 'Data Quality Criteria', the 'Top 5 Failing Checks' table is located.
-This table lists the most common checks that the particular LEI Issuer has failed.
+Under the 'Data Quality Heat Map in Covered Countries', the 'Top 5 failing checks' table is located.
+This table lists those data quality checks that failed most in the reporting month.
 If there are no failed checks this table will remain empty.
 If there are less than 5 distinct checks being failed, only the ones being failed will be listed.
-The key 'CO00XXX' on the left will list the check number as it is to be found in the current Data Quality Rule Setting document, the document that defines all data quality checks.
-Next to it, the number of records that failed this check, and to the right of that, the Check description ('Y') as stated above.
+The key 'CO00XXX' on the left will list the check number as it is to be found in the current Data Quality Rule Setting document, the document that describes all data quality checks.
+Next to it, the number of records that failed this check, to the right of that, the number of LEI Issuers that are failing this check for at least one record and finally, to its right, the LEI Issuer/s that fails this check the most in relation to the size of their portfolio.

-Top : 5 Fai ling ( Checks ------- ------- -------- --------
+Top 5 Fai ling (Chec KS ------- ----- -------- ------ ----